Beaver Road Curriculum Newsletter

 Here are some details about the topics we will be studying throughout this half term, along with information about supporting your child.

-Rapid Recall and Mental work- which allows for a deeper understanding of why mathematics is so important- will continue as part of the personalised maths groups.
+Rapid Recall and Mental work- which allows for a deeper understanding of why mathematics is so important- will continue.
+Please support your child in learning their times tables.

 PE KIT REMINDER: No Football Shirts Please